Maps4HTML/web-map-doc/docs/elements/extent.md

 ### `label`

 Specifies a label for an extent which is displayed in the layer control.
-When a `label` is not provided, the extent is hidden by default in the layer control.
+When a label is not provided, the label defaults to 'Sub-Layer' in the layer control.

+---

+### `checked`

+The `<map-extent checked>` attribute and property is boolean.
+When present, the checked property value is taken to be 'true'; when not present, the property value is 'false'.
+Beware that it is the *presence* of the attribute that makes it true, not the value of the attribute.
+For example, the attribute `checked="false"` actually turns out to be checked, [as described by MDN Web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes#boolean_attributes).

+---

+### `hidden`

+The `<map-extent hidden>` attribute and property is boolean.
+When present, the extent is hidden in the layer control.

 ---